bytebunny/tma881_optimization/README.md

 ### To-do list
 - [ ] Try to see from the assembly code how the sequencing is done in the row and column summation cases.

+## Indirect addressing
+Benchmarking with `-O0` flag:

+- Procedure **1**: 35.713863 msec.
+- Procedure **2**: 22.647007 msec.
+- **Alternative** procedure: 15.258435 msec.

+Benchmarking with `-O2` flag:

+- Procedure **1**: 33.492691 msec.
+- Procedure **2**: 13.831841 msec.
+- **Alternative** procedure: 10.758333 msec.

+Procedure **1** is considerably slower than the rest, probably due to cache misses due to large jumps in indices.
+Procedures **2** and the **alternative** one have very similar elapsed times and the algorithms, except that the former makes use of the additional vector to look up indices (that are already known within the loop).
+Therefore, the additional memory access is probably responsible for partly breaking the pipeline and increasing the runtime.